microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/educationfilesynchronizationverificationmessage.md

 # educationFileSynchronizationVerificationMessage resource type

 Represents an error returned to the client in response to a request to [start synchronization](../api/educationsynchronizationprofile_start.md) for CSV-based school data profiles.
-The resource will contain errors that result from the verification.
-Users must fix the source data before you restart the request to synchronize with Azure Active Directory (Azure AD).
+The resource contains errors that result from the verification.
+A user must fix the source data before they restart the request to synchronize with Azure Active Directory (Azure AD).

 ## Properties